 Retroid Pocket Nova Specs

-Like many suspected, the Retroid Pocket Nova will be powered by what is essentially the Snapdragon 8 Gen 2 (the QCS8550 is the Dragonwing model, which is the same as a Snapdragon 8 Gen 2 but with the 5G cellular modem components removed).
+As many suspected, the Retroid Pocket Nova will be powered by what is essentially the Snapdragon 8 Gen 2 (the QCS8550 is the Dragonwing model, which is the same as a Snapdragon 8 Gen 2 but with the 5G cellular modem components removed).
 The Pocket Nova will thankfully come with a minimum of 8GB of RAM as well, with a 12GB configuration also available for a slightly higher price.
-Of course, the killer feature here is that 4.5-inch, 120HZ, 4:3 1280×960 AMOLED screen.
+Of course, the killer feature here is that 4.5-inch, 120Hz, 4:3 1280×960 AMOLED screen.

 You can find the full specification sheet on the Retroid Pocket Nova below: